web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/define.md

 };
 ```

-Note that either of these methods will only match the full expression; destructing the expression will prevent the Builder from correctly recognizing it.
+Note that either of these methods will only match the full expression; destructing the expression will prevent the Rsbuild from correctly recognizing it.

 ```js
 console.log(process.env.NODE_ENV);